kaneschutzman/watcherjs/readme.md

 (the last icon).
 Note that the deletion causes the permanent endpoint information removal from the storage (the dynamically added endpoints from the console are stored at the filesystem under the directory _storage_, see at [watcher](http://htmlpreview.github.io/?https://github.com/jpsoroulas/watcherjs/blob/master/doc/api/modules/watcher.html)) At the bottom of the page some statistical is presented.
+All times are expressed as __UTC__.

 When the button 'Add endpoint' is pressed, the form of adding a new endpoint is appeared.
 The parameters that the user should set depends on the connector type ('socket' or 'http(s)').
 Note the 'Resolution strategy' drop-down list where